Skip to main content

 Consider these questions to inform your rationale for allowing students to use Gen AI in specific or limited ways:

-- In what ways might using Gen AI tools undermine students’ ability to demonstrate their learning?
-For example, if students ask Gen AI to create content that they then copy verbatim, translate, or lightly edit.
+• In what ways might using Gen AI tools undermine students’ ability to demonstrate their learning?

-- In what ways might using Gen AI tools enhance students’ ability to demonstrate their learning?
-For example, allowing AI to provide feedback on style and tone but not content may be appropriate depending on the assessment.
+• In what ways might using Gen AI tools enhance students’ ability to demonstrate their learning?

 If students may use Gen AI for parts of the assessment, but are not required to do so, then apply the amber category.